 Candidates must be:

-- US Citizens, "non-citizen residents" of American Samoa, or expecting their citizenship by the date of the award;
+- US Citizens, US National residents of American Samoa, or expecting their citizenship by the date of the award;

 - Currently enrolled at a US-based accredited institution;